orgua/shepherd_v2_planning/11_concept_hw_cape.rst

     - test high precision, temperature compensated crystal oscillator with same footprint
     - test higher quality gps with lower jitter on pps line
     - sync line could be supplied by gps cape in combination with schmitt-trigger-hub to power multiple targets

+Special Constraints for parts
+    - subtractor for V_EMU_I needed, because DAC does not reach 0 -> differential DAC would be nice
+    - ADC-mode is differential -> <0 currently not needed, one bit wasted, but not bad to have, for reversed current-flow
+    - Diodes between beagle-pins and level-changer needed on some pins, because they are active at boot

 CAD of Choice
 -------------